KomaEc/Type-Systems/README.md

 # To Use

-I didn't implement lexer and parser.
+I didn't implement lexer or parser.
 So the input must be an AST.
 The 3 files with suffix "_simple" form an inferencer not supporting GADT.

 # References